 See the Regulations for additional information regarding Continuing Education.

 All Hearing Instrument Specialist licenses expire December 31 of each even-numbered year.
 The Licensure Unit will send a renewal notice to the active license holder's last address of record at least 30 days before the expiration date.

 All Temporary Hearing Instrument Specialist licenses will expire 12 months from the date of issuance.
 If you are unable to successfully pass the licensing examination with one year, a temporary license may be renewed once for a 12-month period.

 International Licensing Examination for Hearing Health Care Professionals (ILE) The International Hearing Society administers the ILE through a computer-based testing service.
 When you are ready to take this examination you must submit a Nebraska Hearing Instrument Specialist license application and pay the application fee.
 Once the application process is completed, the Department will notify the International Hearing Society (IHS) that you are approved to take the examination.
 IHS will send you an e-mail message with instructions to create an account and schedule your examination.
 IHS will also email you a link to the study guide for the examination.
-It is strongly recommended to pass the ILE prior to taking the Nebraska Practical Examination.
-This increases your chance of passing the Nebraska Practical Examination on the first try.
+It is required that you pass the ILE prior to taking the Nebraska Practical Examination.

 Nebraska Practical Examination

 The Nebraska Practical Examination is developed and administered by the Nebraska Board of Hearing Instrument Specialists.
 This examination will be offered two or three times per year.
 Complete the application process in order to take the practical examination.
 The 2020 examination dates and dates by which you must apply are below.

 International Hearing Society16880 Middlebelt Rd., Ste.
 4Livonia, MI 48154 (734) 522-7200

 14th & M Streets, 1st Floor